#Innsider’s guide to Reykjavík

 Revel in Reykjavík

 Tucked away on the western coast of Iceland, Reykjavík is full of great things to do and experience.
 Whilst the region may be known for its volcanic activity, dramatic geysers and natural hot springs, our crack team of #innsiders have uncovered some of the lesser-known, must-do activities in one of Europe’s most exciting cities.
+Discover these things to do in Reykjavik with us now!

 Where am I?

 Wanting to learn more about this wonderful city’s history and nature? #Innsider’s should take a trip down to the Old Harbour Village and visit Cinema No.2.
-This unique cinema is in the loft of an old harbour dwelling, where fisherman used to mend their nets, tar their boats and salt their fish.
+This unique cinema is in the loft of an old harbor dwelling, where fisherman used to mend their nets, tar their boats and salt their fish.
 The cinema showcases local and national Icelandic films and retains an atmosphere of the past as the sea air lingers.
 The venue offers affordable meal and film packages, with traditional Icelandic food served.

 For more information visit: http://www.thecinema.is/